TCARIVERSIDE: FIND YOUR SQAUD

-Stacee Tweedlie began taking singing lessons at seven years old and fell in love with the theatre at sixteen.
-She earned her bachelor's degree in Theatre Education from California State University, Fullerton and her Master's in Business Administration from the University of Redlands.
-Stacee has performed in numerous musicals; her favorite roles include Gertrude McFuzz in Seussical (twice), Sandy in Grease, Belle in Beauty & the Beast, and Lucy in Jekyll & Hyde.
-She has been teaching vocal lessons for over twelve years, as well as musical theatre classes.
-She opened TCA because she believed theatre should be about building self-confidence not tearing it down; her goal is to make every child feel a part of the show.
-Stacee is also a theatre professor at California Baptist University and is currently pursuing her M.F.A. in Theatre through the University of Idaho.
+Stacee began taking singing lessons at seven years old and fell in love with the theatre at sixteen.
+She earned her bachelor's degree in Theatre Education from California State University, Fullerton, her Master's in Business Administration from the University of Redlands and an MFA in Theatre through the University of Idaho.
+Stacee has performed in numerous musicals; her favorite roles include Gertrude McFuzz in Seussical (twice), Sandy in Grease, Belle in Beauty & the Beast (twice), and Lucy in Jekyll & Hyde.
+She has been teaching for over twelve years; she opened TCA because she believed theatre should be about building self-confidence not tearing it down.
+Her goal is to make every child feel a part of the show.
+Stacee is also a theatre professor at California Baptist University!
 Stacee loves to teach and thrives on sharing her love of the theatre with others!
-She also LOVES her 3 year old boy Logan and truly believes she has a new understanding and appreciation for the trust parents put in her everyday by allowing her to teach their kids.
+Her husband, Mr. Chris, supports TCA and builds all the sets!
+Her 5 year old boy Logan comes to the theatre and eats all the snacks and Landon, her 1 year old steals the props!
+Stacee truly believes she has a new understanding and appreciation for the trust parents put in her everyday by allowing her to teach their kids.

 Vincent Washicko discovered Musical Theater in High School and has never looked back.
 He has training in Voice, Tap, Hip-Hop, Musical Theater Dance, and Jazz at studios across Southern California, including Cal State Long Beach.
 Vincent has performed all across Orange County at Disneyland, Disney’s California Adventure Park, the OC Fair, various city functions, and private events.
 Some favorite roles include Prince Eric in “The Little Mermaid”, Adam/Noah in “Children of Eden”, and Ryan Evans in “High School Musical”.
 Vincent had music directed and choreographed for local school productions of “Cinderella”, “Seussical, Jr.”, & “Little Mermaid, Jr.” before joining the staff at TCA.
 With TCA, Vincent has performed in the adult productions while also co-directing the productions with Miss Stacee since 2018.
 He loves everyone at TCA and has truly found his passion in teaching his students, including his favorite, his daughter Fiona.
 Vincent is currently pursuing his MFA in Theatre with an emphasis in Directing.
 Vincent made TCA his home because he believes in TCA and their goal to give every student a chance to find their passions and nurture them to exceed the best they can.